 A lot of folks aren’t butterscotch fans, and it’s my contention that they don’t like it because they’ve never had real butterscotch, only bright yellow-colored candies or prepackaged or instant pudding.

-So come, let me share with you the magic that is real, classic, rich butterscotch pudding.
+So come, let me share with you the magic that is real, classic, rich, homemade butterscotch pudding.

-If you look at a lot of recipes for butterscotch pudding, you’ll find that most have you melt butter, add brown sugar, and then add the rest of the ingredients and cook until thickened.
+If you look at a lot of recipes for butterscotch pudding, you’ll find that most have you:

 I contend this is not real butterscotch.